Age of Artificial Intelligence

 Taking all of the above into account, if we consider AutoML to be the tasks of algorithm selection, hyperparameter tuning, iterative modeling, and model assessment, we can start to define what AutoML actually is.
 Automated machine learning will quietly become an important event in its own right.
 As deep neural networks, automated machine learning will begin to have far-reaching consequences in ML, AI, and data science, and 2017 will likely be the year this becomes apparent.
 In the near future, automated machine learning (AutoML) taking over the machine learning model-building process: once a data set is in a (relatively) clean format, the AutoML system will be able to design and optimize a machine learning pipeline faster than 99% of the humans out there.

 One long-term trend in AutoML that these systems will become mainstream in the machine learning world.
 All the methods of automated machine learning are developed to support data scientists, not to replace them.
 Such methods can free the data scientist from nasty, complicated tasks (like hyperparameter optimization) that can be solved better by machines.
 But analyzing and drawing conclusions still has to be done by human experts -- and in particular data scientists who know the application domain will remain extremely important.

-The author Rajesh Angadi completed his BE, MBA, PMP and is Hadoop Certified.
-With 22 years of Information Technology experience he worked on projects for Unisys, Intel, Satyam, Microsoft, Ford, Hartford, Compaq, and Princeton.
-He can be reached at firstname.lastname@example.org
+The author Rajesh Angadi is Bachelor of Engineering, PMP with a Master in Business Administration and is Hadoop Certified.
+He possesses more than two decades of experience in Information Technology and worked with industry majors like Unisys, Intel, Satyam, Microsoft, Ford, Hartford, Compaq, and Princeton.